telerik/kendo-ui-builder/docs/components/text-box.md

 ---
-title: Text Box
+title: TextBox
-page_title: Text Box - Components - Kendo UI Builder
+page_title: TextBox - Components - Kendo UI Builder
-description: "Use and implement the Text Box when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
+description: "Use and implement the TextBox when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
 slug: textbox_kuib
 ---

-# Text Box
+# TextBox

-The Text Box ...
+The TextBox ...

 <!-- screen -->